Stateless Rating: How-To Guide

 PolicyResponse data from the

 PolicyResponse Generator is sufficient for your rater to create pricing results that match or closely approximate results that you would obtain from a stateful policy quote.
 You may need to iterate on the response generator and your rater to realize this objective.
-If you find that you need to update your rater, we recommend that you have a solid testing foundation in place to mitigate the chances of introducing any regressions.
+If you have to update your rater, Socotra recommends that you have a solid testing foundation in place to mitigate the chances of introducing any regressions.

 Create a Lambda Plugin

 The Lambda plugin serves as the entry point for this pattern and glues the components together.
-You simply need to import (
+You must import (

 PolicyResponse Generator and your rater plugin’s